mongodb/docs/source/includes/mms-config-props.rst

      - The location and name of the MongoDB log files.

    * - ``processes.disabled``
-     - The flag that indicates whether or not the process is disabled.
+     - Flag that indicates whether or not the process is disabled.
 Value can be:

        - ``true`` if disabled